Install Raspbian Buster Desktop in your Raspberry Pi (with optional Remote Desktop)

 ADVICE: From June 2020, Raspberry PI Foundation decided to fork its own Raspberry PI OS from Raspbian.
 This means that, from this date, the official “Raspberry PI OS Desktop” can be installed with following procedure: https://peppe8o.com/install-raspberry-pi-os-desktop-with-optional-remote-desktop/.
 All of my projects should work without issues with that new OS directly supported by Raspberry PI Foundation

 Raspberry Pi boards can be used in a number of interesting ways for electronics projects.
-Some of these can be found at this page.
+Some of these can be found on this page.
 But they can be also used as very very small computers with complete desktop environment.

-Microsoft has not still published a Windows version working on Arm processors (Windows IoT is something different from a desktop environment).
+Microsoft has not yet published a Windows version working on Arm processors (Windows IoT is something different from a desktop environment).
 But Raspbian offers a very stable and useful desktop version.
 Comparison between Desktop and Lite version can be found in this article.

 What do you need